-Please check this page regularly throughout the academic year for the latest information and guidance for MSc and MRes/PhD students.
+Please check this page regularly throughout the academic year for the latest information and guidance for MSc and MRes students.

-The University has implemented a standard operating procedure in order to reassure students who will be on-campus details of the measures can be found here.
+The University has implemented a standard operating procedure in order to reassure students who will be on-campus and details of the measures can be found here.
+Further information about protecting staff and students can be found in your Handbook.

 If you test positive for COVID then please make sure that, if you have taken a test off-campus, you have contacted the University’s Test and Trace team.